metacpan/metacpan-cpan-extracted/distros/P/PDF-Builder/README.md

 Note that there are several "optional" libraries (Perl modules) used to extend and improve PDF::Builder.
 Read about the list of optional libraries in PDF::Builder::Docs, and decide whether or not you want to install any of them.
+By default, all are installed (as "recommended", so failure to install will not fail the overall PDF::Builder installation).
+You may choose which ones to install by modifying certain installation files with "optional\_update.pl".

 ## Requirements

 ### Perl

-**Perl 5.20** or higher.
+**Perl 5.22** or higher.
 It will likely run on somewhat earlier versions, but the CPAN installer may refuse to install it.
 The reason this version was chosen was so that LTS (Long Term Support) versions of Perl going back about 6 years are officially supported (by PDF::Builder), and older versions are not